-The overall goal of the impact assessment is to analyse benefits and costs of implementing a Smart Readiness Indicator (SRI) in buildings, in relation to the uptake of smart ready technologies in the EU.
-It also aims to identify possible supporting policies to enhance the impact of the SRI and to understand their impact.
+The objective of the impact assessment is to analyse the benefits and costs of implementing a Smart Readiness Indicator in buildings regarding an uptake of smart ready technology implementation in the EU buildings sector.
+It also aims to understand the impact of accompanying policies to enhance the impact of the SRI.